Skip advert

 Advertisement - Article continues below

 Its acceleration feels almost on par with the MG4 at lower speeds, but it does tail off more noticeably once above 50mph.
-In Normal mode, we found the throttle pedal easy to modulate, so it’s possible to accelerate smoothly.
+In Normal mode, we found the throttle pedal easier to modulate, so it’s possible to accelerate smoothly.

 Interior & comfort